 The Humanist schools are relatively new schools.
 They are less well resourced than we would like and have to set low tuition fees, due to the poor economic circumstances of the communities in which they operate.

-They play a crucial role in providing secondary education to children who would otherwise go without and, in the process, are helping to transform livelihoods in the communities where they operate.
+They play a crucial role in providing education to children who would otherwise go without and, in the process, are helping to transform livelihoods in the communities where they operate.
 Each of the schools is dedicated to using education as a driving force to raise hope and foster development.
 The schools provide much needed jobs for teachers and support staff.
 They also provide direct employment to local people in building work as the schools expand.

 Because the communities are so supportive of the Humanist schools, there is no shortage of volunteers to help with clearing land, building and making roads.
 In return all the schools have community-support projects which are designed to benefit the communities in which they operate.
 The Humanist Students’ Associations in the schools carry out much valuable community work.
 At Isaac Newton High School they have also set up a Community Enterprise as a form of cooperative to help local farmers by sharing good farm practice and making bulk purchases of farm inputs.
 These ventures contribute to strong community ties and help to develop local self-reliance.